Putting Together Your Down Payment

 • Carry-Back loans

 With a carry-back mortgage, the you borrow a portion of the seller's home equity..
-The buyer finances the highest percentage of the purchase price with a traditional mortgage program and borrows the remainder from the seller.
-Often, this type of second mortgage will have a higher rate of interest.
+The buyer finances the majority of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
+Typically you'll pay a somewhat higher interest rate with the loan financed by the seller.

-The feeling of accomplishment will be the same, no matter which approach you use to pull together the down payment.
-Your brand new home will be your reward!
+The feeling of accomplishment will be the same, no matter how you manage to pull together your down payment.
+Your new home will be well worth it!

 Mortgage Questions?